HA6Bots/Twitch-Clips-Compilation-Generator-TCCG-/README.md

 2. Video Editor Program

-The user interface used to browse the clips in the server clip bin, and also make edits to them in preparation for their compilation.
-This is a fairly simple process, for any one clip you have the option to keep or remove it; trim the start and end of it; change the volume.
+The user interface that is used to browse and make compilations out of the clips stored in the server clip bin.
+For every clip you have the option to keep or remove it; trim it's start/end and change it's volume.
 You can also upload an intro/outro/interval/general clip.
-There are also music options for the background music of each video.
+There are also optional background music options for each video.